squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 FreeBSD 6.x has GRE support in kernel by default.
 It also supports both WCCPv1 and WCCPv2.
 From gre(4) manpage: "Since there is no reliable way to distinguish between WCCP versions, it should be configured manually using the link2 flag.
 If the link2 flag is not set (default), then WCCP version 1 is selected."
 The rest of configuration is just as it was in 4.8+

 ===== Standard Linux GRE Tunnel =====

-Linux 2.2 kernels already support GRE, as long as the GRE module is compiled into the kernel.
-However, WCCP uses a slightly non-standard GRE encapsulation format and Linux versions earlier than 2.6.9 may need to be patched to support WCCP.
+Linux versions earlier than 2.6.9 may need to be patched to support WCCP.
 That is why we strongly recommend you run a recent version of the Linux kernel, as if you are you simply need to modprobe the module to gain it's functionality.

 Ensure that the GRE code is either built as static or as a module by chosing the appropriate option in your kernel config.
 Then rebuild your kernel.
 If it is a module you will need to: